rowland007/Cyber-Playbook/docs/glossary.md

 - **Cascading** - A defense in depth circumstance.
 The concept of allowing one network control to feed into the next network control to provide a defense in depth scenario.
 - **CIA Triad** - A widely used formulation of the INFOSEC mission of the U.S. military.
 Also known as the "Classic Triad," the three concepts fail to include important problems intuitively seen as breaches of security, forgeries or counterfeits; mislabeling of data; and problems of data usability (PC Magazine, 2018).
 - **Cipher Text** - A scrambled and unintelligible version of plain text.
+- **Civil Law** - Deals with disputes between one entity and another (Erstad, 2018).
 - **Cluster** - A group of contiguous sectors.
 - **Cold Site** - A non-emergency recovery site with the necessary environmental and power systems required for the restoration of computing services.
 - **Collection** - The first phase of the computer and network forensics process, before examination and analysis.
 Collection involves identifying, labeling, recording, and acquiring data from the possible sources of relevant data, while following guidelines and procedures that preserve the integrity of the data.
+- **Communications Plan** - A policy-driven approach to providing stakeholders with information (Rouse, 2015a).
 - **Compliance** - Conforming to a specification, standard, or law that has been clearly defined (Cambridge Dictionary, 2019).
 - **Composition and Security** - The devices and hardware that make up the system.
 This also refers to the software and the controls put in place to defend the infrastructure.
 - **Computer-Aided Software Engineering (CASE)** - Software that is used in any and all phases of developing an information system, including analysis, design, and programming.
 For example, data dictionaries and diagramming tools aid in the analysis and design phases, while application generators speed up the programming phase (PC Magazine, 2019).
+- **Confidentiality** - Preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information (Dukes, 2015).
 - **Context Diagram** - The highest-level diagram of a leveled set of data flow diagrams.
 It shows the system being studied as a single bubble connected to the outside world by its boundary data flows (Robertson & Robertson, 2013).
+- **Copyright** - A law that gives creators of original material the exclusive right to further use and duplicate that material for a given amount of time, at which point the copyrighted item becomes public domain (Kenton, 2019a).
 - **Cost–Benefit Analysis** - The study that projects the costs and benefits of a new information system.
 Costs include people and machine resources for development, as well as running the system.
 Tangible benefits are derived by estimating the cost savings of both human and machine resources to run the new system versus the old one.
 Intangible benefits, such as improved customer service and employee relations, may ultimately provide the largest payback, but are harder to quantify (PC Magazine, 2019).
 - **Correlation Techniques** - The analysis of intrusion detection based on previous incidents that may be similar to the current incident.
 Can be used to identify possible ways to start to create a fix for the vulnerability.
 - **Covert Channels** - An unintended or unauthorized intra-system channel that enables two cooperating entities to transfer information in a way that violates the system's security policy but does not exceed the entities' access authorizations (CNSS, 2003)
+- **Criminal Law** - Deals with an individual’s offenses against the state of federal government (Erstad, 2018).
 - **Cross Log Comparison and Analysis** - The comparison of two different log files to try and determine outliers and anomalies.
 Usually done with some type of software analysis tool (PC Magazine, 2018).
 - **Cross-Site Scripting (XSS)** - Causing a user's Web browser to execute a malicious script.
 There are several ways this is done.
 One approach is to hide code in a "click here" hyperlink attached to a URL that points to a non-existent Web page.
 When the page is not found, the script is returned with the bogus URL, and the user's browser executes it (PC Magazine, 2018).
 - **CRUD Check** - A way of verifying that every data element within the context is being created, retrieved, updated, or deleted by at least one process; a way of checking that every data element needed by every process within the context of study has been defined (Robertson & Robertson, 2013).